ab7nav/jiitak-cicd/README.md

 Created a simple web application

 Containerized the webapplication by using a Dockerfile.
+I have pushed the image to dockerhub anahilate77/jiitak_web_app:1.0

 Delpoyed the Application in AWS ec2.
 This application was deployed by pulling the docker image anahilate77/jiitak_web_app:1.0 from docker hub